tinosteinort/flda-core/README.md

 ## Example File and Description
 Our File contains a List of Fruits and Vegetable.
 The Attributes are:
  Type, Name and Amount.
-One Record has 17 Characters
+One Record has 17 Characters.

 Content of the `Data.txt`:
 ```